Stuart Wark: Penang

 In January 2019, Stuart signed for a fellow Malaysia Premier League side Penang.

 Under the management of Ahmad Yusof, He made 8 appearances with Penang in the 2019 Malaysia Premier League.
 He didn't score any goal for the 2019 season.

 PDRM

 In June 2019, Stuart Wark signed for PDRM in the Malaysia Premier League.

 Terengganu

 On 6 January 2020, Stuart Wark signed a one-year contract for Terengganu in the Malaysia Super League.

 Sarawak United

 In January 2021, Stuart signed for Malaysia Premier League side Sarawak United.

 On 14 November 2021, Stuart made his debut with Malaysia Super League side Sarawak United FC in a 1-2 lose against Terengganu F.C. in the Malaysia Cup quarter final.
 Stuart made his team debut after got selected in the team first eleven.

 Kasetsart FC

-On January 2023, Stuart Wark signed for Thai League 2 side Kasetsart F.C..
+In January 2023, Stuart Wark signed for Thai League 2 side Kasetsart F.C.

-On 28th January 2023, Stuart Wark made his Thai League 2 debut by coming off the bench in Kasetsart F.C.
-2-1 win over Trat F.C.
+On 28 January 2023, Stuart Wark made his Thai League 2 debut by coming off the bench in Kasetsart F.C.
+2–1 win over Trat F.C.
 He got subbed in 78th minutes replacing Patakorn Hanratana.